veillette/physics-book/contents/ch20ElectricPowerAndEnergy.md

 Making Connections: Take-Home Experiment—Electrical Energy Use Inventory
 </div>
 1) Make a list of the power ratings on a range of appliances in your home or room.
 Explain why something like a toaster has a higher rating than a digital clock.
 Estimate the energy consumed by these appliances in an average day (by estimating their time of use).
 Some appliances might only state the operating current.
 If the household voltage is 120 V, then use  $$P=IV $$ .
- 2) Check out the total wattage used in the rest rooms of your school’s floor or building.
+ 2) Check out the total wattage used in the restrooms of your school’s floor or building.
 (You might need to assume the long fluorescent lights in use are rated at 32 W.) Suppose that the building was closed all weekend and that these lights were left on from 6 p.m.
 Friday until 8 a.m.
 Monday.
 What would this oversight cost?
 How about for an entire year of weekends?

 </div>